BY KELLY SWAN | May 17, 2017

 These remarks from Dr. Camilla Burns, SNDdeN, distinguished professor of religious studies at Trinity Washington University, at the Robert M. Holstein Faith Doing Justice Award event highlight both McGuire’s commitment as president to the historical and ongoing mission of Trinity Washington University to educate women who do not otherwise have access to higher education, and McGuire’s embodiment of the mission of Jesuit education since her time as a student at Georgetown Law.

-The Holstein Award was established in 2009 to honor one individual nationally each year who has demonstrated a significant commitment to leadership for social justice grounded in the spirituality of St. Ignatius of Loyola, the founder of the Society of Jesus (Jesuits).
+The Holstein Award was established in 2009 to honor individuals nationally each year who have demonstrated a significant commitment to leadership for social justice grounded in the spirituality of St. Ignatius of Loyola, the founder of the Society of Jesus (Jesuits).

 The award’s namesake, the late Robert (Bob) M. Holstein, was a former California Province Jesuit, labor lawyer, fierce advocate for social justice, and one of the founders of the Ignatian Family Teach-In for Justice (IFTJ)—the precursor to the Ignatian Solidarity Network.
 Previous honorees include Fr.
 Michael Garanzini, S.J., Chancellor of Loyola University Chicago; Sr. Carol Keehan, D.C., President, Catholic Health Association; Rev. James L. Connor, S.J., former President, U.S. Jesuit Conference; and Sr. Helen Prejean, C.S.J., anti-death penalty activist.